Skip to content

 3. Set "package": "/opt/plugins/my-adapter" (or ./plugins/my-adapter relative to cwd).

-The mounted folder must be importable as an ES module (e.g. index.js at the entry the path resolves to — match how you import a package root).
+The directory must be importable as an ES module (e.g. index.js at the entry the path resolves to — match how you import a package root).

 If you add a new workspace package under packages/*, add it to the root config.plugins with "@agent-detective/your-pkg" (or a relative path) and run pnpm install / pnpm run build as in development.md.